MichaelIdowu007/oga_shine/README.md

 | Stress & Confidence Loss: Unexpected shoe damage ruins presentations and causes distress. | Confidence Restoration: A quick, professional fix restores the customer's self-assurance and ability to focus on their day. |
 | Haggling & Price Uncertainty: Time wasted negotiating a price.	 | Trust & Transparency: A clear, upfront "5-Minute Shoe Rescue Price List." |

+## Who It’s For (Target Audience)

+OGA-SHINE is designed for individuals who value time, reliability, and maintaining a professional appearance while on the move.

+* Commuters and Office Workers: Professionals who need an immediate fix to remain presentable before meetings.
+* Students: Those needing a quick, cost-effective solution for daily maintenance.
+* The Prepared: Any individual who considers their footwear an essential part of their presentation and requires guaranteed, fast service.